electricimp/imp-central-impt/README.md

 Some Filter Options have the same name and meaning in several list commands.
 They are summarized [here](./CommandsManual.md#common-filter-options).
 At the same time, a particular command may have specific Filter Options as well.
 Filter Options applicable to every concrete list command are detailed in the [Commands Description](./CommandsManual.md#commands-description).

 Note, for some list commands the returned default list of entities available to the current logged-in account includes the entities owned by this account as well as the entities owned by the collaborators.
 But for other list commands - only the entities owned by the current account.
 It is impCentral specific behavior, not controlled by the impt tool.
-But you can always specify a concrete Account Id, email or username as a value of the `--owner <value>` Filter Option and get the entities owned by that account, if they are available to you as to a collaborator.
+But you can always specify a concrete Account Id, email or username as a value of the `--owner <value>` Filter Option (`-o` option alias) and get the entities owned by that account, if they are available to you as to a collaborator.
 Also, you can always specify the `--owner me` Filter Option and get the entities owned by you only.

 As a general rule, if an entity is owned by the current logged-in account, information about Owner is not displayed.
 If an entity is owned by another account, then Account Id and email of the Owner are displayed for the entity.
 This rule applies to all impt commands which display details of an entity - entity listing, [entity information](#entity-information) and other.